A sweet treat made with only 5 ingredients! Spicy gingersnap cookies make the coating on these rich, chocolaty truffles.

 Scoop up small portions of the chilled ganache, and roll them in your hands into small balls.
 Drop the balls into the bowl of gingersnap crumbs and roll it around to thoroughly coat it.
 Place it on a piece of wax paper and roll up the rest of the ganache this way.

 These truffles are best served cold, so that the rich chocolate holds it shape and can be gobbled up quickly.
-The gingersnap crumbs are fine, give a light, velvety touch to the truffles and a gingery bite just before the sweet underneath.
+The gingersnap crumbs give a light, velvety finish to the truffles and a gingery bite just before the sweet, rich chocolate ganache underneath.

 Gingersnap Rolled Chocolate Truffles

-Pulse the gingersnap cookies in batches in a food processor, until they are pulverized into fine crumbs.
-Set aside.
+- Pulse the gingersnap cookies in batches in a food processor, until they are pulverized into fine crumbs.
+Set these aside.

-Line a tray or work surface with a sheet of parchment paper.
-Remove the ganache from the freezer.
-Using a 2-teaspoon sized cookie dough scoop, scoop out balls of ganache.
-Roll them quickly and gently in your hands to smooth them and then place it on the parchment.
-Repeat until all of the ganache has been used.
+- Line a tray or baking sheet with a sheet of wax paper.
+Have the bowl of gingersnap crumbs in a bowl on the side.
+Take the ganache from the fridge.
+Using a 2-teaspoon sized cookie dough scoop to scoop out balls of ganache.
+Roll them quickly and gently in your hands to smooth them into balls.
+Drop the ball in the bowl of gingersnap crumbs and roll it around to cover the surface.
+Place it on the wax paper.
+Repeat these steps with the rest of the ganache until all of it has been rolled and coated in crumbs.

-Serve the truffles cold, and store them covered in the fridge for up to 1 week.
+- Serve the truffles cold, and store them covered in the fridge.
+Keep them for up to 1 week.